1920 Muncie Flyers season: Regular season

-The Flyers hosted a practice game against the Muncie Tigers on September 26, 1920, but the result of the game is unknown.
-The Flyers' first game of the season was against the Rock Island Independents.
-The Independents beat the Flyers 45–0.
-As a result, the Staleys, who were supposed to play the Flyers the next week, cancelled because they wanted to play a better team.
+The Flyers hosted a practice game against the Muncie Tigers on September 26, 1920, but the result of the game remains unknown.

+The Flyers' first road game of the season was against the long-established Rock Island Independents, kicking around as a professional football club since 1907.
+The game was a slaughter, the road team humiliated as recipients of 45 to 0 beatdown.

+As a result, the Decatur Staleys, who were supposed to play the Flyers the next week, cancelled because they wanted to play a better team.
 The Flyers tried to schedule game for the next few weeks but were unsuccessful.
 Since there were no rules to keep players on teams, several Flyers' players left and played for other teams.
-The Flyers scheduled a game against the Cleveland Tigers three weeks later, but the game was cancelled because the Tigers decided to play against the Panhandles instead.
-The same result happened next week against the Dayton Triangles.
-The Flyers were challenged by the Gas City Tigers and Muncie Offers More AC—two teams of Muncie.
-These games are not counted in the APFA standings.